Free School Meals

 - Universal Infant Free School Meals

 Free School Meal training is available for all school staff and beyond to inform and help increase uptake in schools.
-See our training pages for dates and information.
+See our training pages for dates and information or you can CLICK HERE to book a place directly.

 Free School Meals: